 Figure 1: Life cycle of E. saccharina (Rutherford, 2015)

-Management practices

-Several management practices have been tested against the pest to overcome its devastating damages including; insecticide spraying [11,19], rotation of sugarcane with non-host plants such as leguminous crops and uses of healthy sugarcane planting materials [9] and push-pull approach [20].
-On the other hand, Conlong (1994) reported on the possible exploitation of biological control agents particularly the parasitic wasps; Cotesia flavipes, and Xanthopimbla stemmator that have been proven to be a parasitoid of E. saccharina in the field.
-Sterile Insect Technique (SIT) was also observed to be a viable option for managing insect pests in sugarcane fields.
-The suitability tests for the techniques were conducted and the insect was confirmed to be susceptible to ionization radiations of 150 or 200 Gy [21,23].

 Nutritional requirements

 For optimal growth, development, and reproduction, this study found that lepidopterans where E. saccharina belongs require both macro and micro nutrients as stipulated in Table 2.
 On the other hand, the analysis of minimum nutrient requirements for E. saccharina conducted by Woods et al. (2020) further indicated that the insect requires a minimum amount of nutrients for proper growth, development, and reproduction (Table 2).
 For easy penetration of the insect into the diet, a minimum amount of 158.4 g kg-1 crude fibre is required.
 The final size of the adult Eldana is determined by its larval size, therefore, the insect requires a proteinous diet for the increased body size and energy provision during its adult stage [30,31].
 For better muscle function and cuticle hardening, the pest requires 108.2 g kg-1 of calcium (Table 3).
-The pest cannot synthesize sterol compounds regardless of its importance, therefore, the minimum amount of 0.1-0.2 g kg-1 should be added to the diet as it is an essential lipid to E. saccharina
+The pest cannot synthesize sterol compounds regardless of its importance, therefore, the minimum amount of 0.1-0.2 g kg-1 should be added to the diet as it is an essential lipid to E. saccharina.

 Table 2:Nutritional requirements for Lepidopterans